Words by Hannah Little and Teresa Dillon

 A dramatic example of the power of public awareness is Edward Snowden.
 When he blew the whistle on global surveillance programmes back in 2013, he provided insights that activists across the globe have been using ever since to exert pressure on governments.
 Similarly (but on a different scale), the Bristol-based co-operative newspaper, The Bristol Cable, investigated the police’s use of mass mobile phone spying technology.
 Their findings were successfully used in a legal battle that resulted in British police being forced to release more information about their use of this technology.

 Step 2: Develop a Community Code of Practice

-Many conversations around data protection boil down to what is lawful but it is important to remember that individuals and communities of people can agree to uphold principles and practices that go further than what the law dictates.
+Many conversations around data protection boil down to what is lawful, but it is important to remember that individuals and communities can agree to uphold principles and practices that go further than what the law dictates.

-Advocacy groups like Open Rights Group (ORG) are constantly monitoring developments in the law, government and practices around our data online and have recently been upholding existing laws through legal action when the official regulator failed to do so.
+Advocacy groups like Open Rights Group (ORG) are constantly monitoring developments in the law, government, and practices around our data online.
+Recently they have been upholding existing laws through legal action when the official regulator failed to do so.

-You can join ORG as a member, attend events ran by their local groups and take part in their regular actions to combat unethical or unlawful online data practices.
+You can join ORG as a member, attend events run by their local groups, and take part in their regular actions to combat unethical or unlawful online data practices.

 Through data collectivism, cooperatives and unions, people are experimenting with different ways of working together to wrest back control of their data from big tech.